Coronavirus: Private hospitals to help Covid-19 patient overflow

 "What our role is will be dependent on what we are capable of doing.
 For example, for us in Dunedin [Mercy] we have onsite CT, MRI and the like, and an ICU [intensive care] capability.
 We are as useful as the public hospital a kilometre away."

-There are nine private hospitals with intensive care units with a total of 37 ICU beds (one-to-one nursing).
+There are nine private hospitals with intensive care units, with a total of 37 ICU beds (one-to-one nursing).
 Across all 39 private hospitals there are 1269 inpatient beds, and 44 high-dependency unit (HDU) beds, which allow more extensive treatment but at a level below intensive care.

 The private hospitals have a total of 174 operating theatres and 31 procedure rooms.
 They employ 2661 registered nurses.
 Doctors usually also work in the public system.